-SynopsisThis operator performs a cross-validation in order to estimate the statistical performance of a learning operator (usually on unseen data sets).
-It is mainly used to estimate how accurately a model (learned by a particular learning operator) will perform in practice.
-It will also return the labeled data if desired.
+It is mainly used to estimate how accurately a model (learned by a particular learning Operator) will perform in practice.

-The Cross Validation operator is a nested operator.
-It has two subprocesses: a training subprocess and a testing subprocess.
-The training subprocess is used for training a model.
-The trained model is then applied in the testing subprocess.
-The performance of the model is also measured during the testing phase.
+The Cross Validation Operator is a nested Operator.
+It has two subprocesses: a Training subprocess and a Testing subprocess.
+The Training subprocess is used for training a model.
+The trained model is then applied in the Testing subprocess.
+The performance of the model is measured during the Testing phase.

 The input ExampleSet is partitioned into k subsets of equal size.
-Of the k subsets, a single subset is retained as the testing data set (i.e. input of the testing subprocess), and the remaining k − 1 subsets are used as training data set (i.e. input of the training subprocess).
-The cross-validation process is then repeated k times, with each of the k subsets used exactly once as the testing data.
-The k results from the k iterations then can be averaged (or otherwise combined) to produce a single estimation.
-The value k can be adjusted using the number of validations parameter.
+Of the k subsets, a single subset is retained as the test data set (i.e. input of the Testing subprocess).
+The remaining k - 1 subsets are used as training data set (i.e. input of the Training subprocess).
+The cross validation process is then repeated k times, with each of the k subsets used exactly once as the test data.
+The k results from the k iterations are averaged (or otherwise combined) to produce a single estimation.
+The value k can be adjusted using the number of folds parameter.

 - model (Model)